 Paul knew that Timothy would need strength and endurance to fulfill the calling God gave him, so he encouraged him to stay until the job was finished.

 “I know you want a megachurch, but stay where I assigned you.
 I know you want to be on television like TD Jakes, but stay where you are until the assignment is finished,” Rev. Evans told the candidates.

 Citing statistics, Rev. Evans said about 1,500 pastors step down from their posts every month.

 “The preacher cannot relinquish his responsibility because there are naysayers; the preacher cannot stop preaching because there are stumbling blocks; the preacher can’t throw in the towel because the choir won’t sing the right songs,” he admonished.

 He advised each candidate that to be counted faithful in the service of God, they must keep a good conscience and serve with a pure heart.
 Make sure the ultimate goal of your preaching is the salvation of Jesus Christ, he said.

 “Serve Him faithfully.
 Give God your best service, if nobody says thank you or shake your hand, you keep preaching and serving,” stated Rev. Evans.

 He charged the candidates to carry out the ministry of Jesus Christ regardless of consequences or the circumstances in this community and beyond.
 He ordered them to be great keepers of the faith.

-Among the hundreds of family members and friends who packed into the church to watch the ceremony was St. Petersburg College President William Law, School Board member Rene Flowers, Representatives Darryl Rouson, Ed Narain and Dwight Dudley and District 70 candidate Wengay Newton.
+Among the hundreds of family members and friends who packed into the church to watch the ceremony was St. Petersburg College President William Law, School Board member Rene Flowers, Representatives Darryl Rouson, Ed Narain, Dwight Dudley, and District 70 candidate Wengay Newton.